-• Maximum Sustainable Yield (MSY): Current catches (38,297 t in 2013) are below the current estimated MSY levels from both models (Table 1).
+• Maximum Sustainable Yield (MSY): Current catches (40,981 t in 2014; 38,297 t in 2013) are below the current estimated MSY levels from both models (Table 1).
 However, maintaining or increasing effort will likely result in further declines in biomass, productivity and CPUE.

 - The available evidence indicates considerable risk to the stock status at current effort levels. - The two primary sources of data that drive the assessment, total catches and CPUE are highly uncertain and should be investigated further as a priority. - The use of aggregated data versus fine-scale operational data in the CPUE standardisations by the main fleet (Taiwan, China) introduces substantial uncertainty. - The preliminary catch estimates for 2013, as of 2014 WPTmT05 meeting (~43,000 t) are one of the highest catches on record, and may be a cause for concern for the long-term sustainability of the stock if it remains at these levels.
 Note, a preliminary ASPIC analysis accounting for the larger catches in 2013 indicated no change in stock status from 2012. - A Kobe 2 Strategy matrix was calculated to quantify the risk of different future catch scenarios, using the projections from the SS3 model (Table 2).
-The projections indicated that there is a 50% chance of violating the biomass based reference point by 2015 if catches are maintain or increased up to 20% (i.e. below SBMSY) (Table 2). - Provisional reference points: Noting that the Commission in 2013 adopted Resolution 13/10 to On interim target and limit reference points and a decision framework, the following should be noted: - Fishing mortality: Current fishing mortality is considered to be below the provisional target reference point of $F{MSY}$ , and the provisional limit reference point of $1.4F{MSY}$ (Fig. 1). - Biomass: Current spawning biomass is considered to be near the target reference point of SBMSY, and therefore above the limit reference point of $0.4SB{MSY}$ (Fig. 1). - Main fishing gear (2009-13): Longline $\approx$ 93% (fresh $\approx$ 56.4%, Frozen $\approx$ 36.6%). - Main fleets: Taiwan, China $\approx$ 36%; Indonesia $\approx$ 32%; Japan $\approx$ 9%; China $\approx$ 7%.
+The projections indicated that there is a 50% chance of violating the biomass based reference point by 2015 if catches are maintain or increased up to 20% (i.e. below SB{MSY}) (Table 2). - Provisional reference points: Noting that the Commission in 2013 adopted Resolution 13/10 to On interim target and limit reference points and a decision framework, the following should be noted: - Fishing mortality: Current fishing mortality is considered to be below the provisional target reference point of F{MSY} , and the provisional limit reference point of $1.4F{MSY}$ (Fig. 1). - Biomass: Current spawning biomass is considered to be near the target reference point of SB{MSY}, and therefore above the limit reference point of $0.4SB{MSY}$ (Fig. 1). - Main fishing gear (2009-13): Longline ≈93% (fresh ≈56.4%, Frozen ≈36.6%). - Main fleets: Taiwan, China \approx 36%; Indonesia \approx 32%; Japan \approx 9%; China \approx 7%.